Danny Almonte

-Danny Almonte Rojas (born April 7, 1987) is a Dominican-American former baseball player who is an assistant baseball coach at Cardinal Hayes High School in New York City.
+Danny Almonte Rojas (born April 7, 1987) is a Dominican-American former baseball player who was an assistant baseball coach at Cardinal Hayes High School in New York City.
 Born in Moca in the Dominican Republic, Almonte was a Little League pitcher who threw up to 79 mph.
 Considered a phenomenon as he led his Bronx team to a third place finish in the 2001 Little League World Series, Almonte was revealed to have actually been two years too old to play Little League baseball.
 Although there were many allegations during the 2001 Series, the truth was not revealed until weeks later.

 Little League Baseball

-In 2000, Danny Almonte moved to The Bronx, New York City, where he began playing Little League Baseball.
+In early 2000, Danny Almonte moved to The Bronx, New York City, where he began playing Little League Baseball.
 His father, Felipe, who had moved to the US six years earlier, had begun a youth baseball league in Moca that still bears his name.

 2001 Little League World Series

 Almonte threw a no hitter in the 2001 Mid-Atlantic Regional finals against State College, Pennsylvania, sending his team to the Little League World Series in South Williamsport, Pennsylvania.
 With his high leg kick and a fastball that reached a top speed of 76 mph—the equivalent, for that distance, of a 102 mph major-league fastball)—the 5 ft 8 in Danny soon became a sensation.
 His imposing frame won him the nickname "Little Unit," a nod to Randy Johnson, nicknamed "Big Unit".

 In a round robin game four days later, Almonte threw the first perfect game in the Little League World Series since 1979, (Note: Contemporary news reports indicated it was the first perfect game since the edition; however, Taiwan recorded a perfect game in the edition.) against the team from Apopka, Florida.
 However, his team was defeated by the same Florida team in the U.S. championship game—Almonte could not pitch in the championship game under Little League rules, as he had pitched a complete game the day before.

 Almonte completed the tournament with 62 strikeouts (out of 72 batters faced), giving up only three hits in three starts, and only one unearned run.
 His team, nicknamed "the Baby Bombers" because they played in the shadow of Yankee Stadium, was the feel-good story of the tournament, and were honored before a New York Yankees game shortly after the Series.
 They also received the key to the city from Mayor Rudy Giuliani.